Choosing walking equipment

-It can be very annoying if your walking stick falls to the floor and difficult to pick it up.
+It can be very annoying if your walking stick falls to the floor and you find it difficult to pick it up.
 Props can be clipped around walking sticks or crutches.
 Several styles are available but they are all designed to support a stick in an upright position against, for example a table edge.
-Alternatively U-shaped clips can be attached to wheelchairs or walking frames, and are used to secure sticks or crutches when not in use.
+Alternatively U-shaped clips can be attached to wheelchairs or walking frames and are used to secure sticks or crutches when not in use.

 These can be fitted over the top of standard walking sticks and crutches to make them more comfortable to hold.
 They may be made of fleece, foam, rubber, terry towelling or gel.

 Bags, baskets and trays

 A bag, basket or tray can be attached to some walking frames.
 Trays can be clipped onto the top of the frame and folded forward or detached when not in use.
 They are more useful on wheeled frames which do not need to be picked up to be moved.

 Care should be taken when using accessories that attach to the front of a walking aid as they will alter the balance of the device and may make it less stable.
 Using specially designed net bags, apron style bags with pockets and wire baskets which have been designed to better maintain the balance of the walking aid is vital.
 Bags should not be attached to walking sticks or crutches.
 A shoulder bag worn diagonally across the shoulders may provide a solution to carrying less bulky items.

 Walking stick holders hold a walking stick ready for use when it is not convenient to use the frame, for example in a tight space.

 Household trolleys are not walking aids, but if your main difficulty is carrying items such as meals and hot drinks between rooms, then you may wish to try out a household trolley in an equipment demonstration centre.
 Household trolleys are sometimes available through local authority social services departments, but depending on availability and eligibility criteria you may need to self purchase.